AltreX/ggstcheatsheet/README.md

 - Order table for all life ranges and all charaters for damage modifiers
 - Modifier variations for concerned character added to the main table (Bedman?, Giovanna, Nagoriyuki, Sin)
+- filters to select the characters to display
+- embedded pages information